MirisanRavindran/MirisanRavindran/README.md

 🔧 **Projects:** Currently, I'm leading teams in multiple robotics-related areas:

 - **Programming Team:** In my role as Programming Team Lead, I oversee the development of the control systems that power our robots.
 We focus on writing efficient, reliable, and adaptable code to ensure our robots perform at their best.
+Specifically, I'm working on the movement and turret control of our robot using C++.

 - **Computer Vision Team:** As the Computer Vision Team Lead, I'm involved in developing vision systems that enable our robots to perceive and navigate their environment.
 This includes tasks like object recognition and tracking.